-A single alternate may not represent more than one (1) other PAC Member, unless a quorum cannot be achieved without this happening.
+A single alternate may not represent more than one (1) other PAC Member

 This mod does not seek to make any changes to the extant voting arrangements for PAC as agreed by UNCC.
 The latest position on which is that UNC0732 has been approved and effective from 14th Sep 2020.
 TPD V16.2.1 has been footnoted as follows: